scergun/many-things-app-react/README.md

 ## Contact

-If you have any questions or feedback related to the project, please contact [Your Email Address].
+If you have any questions or feedback related to the project, please contact [sametcaglarergun@gmail.com].